Juhi-og/ai/1_ai_privacy_and_learning.md

 - Elon Musk spends 3 hours a day learning new things about AI.
 - You should spend at least one hwour a week to see how AI is evolving.

+## Links
+- Kai-Fu Lee, a venture capitalist and CEO of Sinovation Ventures - https://aisuperpowers.com/

 # References
 - I am writing this material to understand and implement it better.
 - Information is based on Artificial Intelligence in Modern Business course of Haaga-Helia, taught by Lasse Rouhiainen as part of my MBA studies.
 - There is a Haaga-Helia Online course at https://www.haaga-helia.fi/en/business/artificial-intelligence-modern-business
+## Recommendations to read
-- Recommendation to read: Artificial Intelligence by Lasse Rouhiainen 2018 https://www.adlibris.com/fi/kirja/artificial-intelligence-9781982048808
+- Artificial Intelligence, Lasse Rouhiainen, 2018 https://www.adlibris.com/fi/kirja/artificial-intelligence-9781982048808
+- CHATGPT – 101 Things You Must Know Today About ChatGPT and Generative AI, Lasse Rouhiainen, 2018 https://lasserouhiainen.com/chatgpt-book-boosting-business-success-with-ai/